linemanjs/lineman/README.md

 The Hello World code shows off JST compilation, CoffeeScript, and Less.
 When you edit a source file, your changes are usually reflected by the time you can refresh your browser.

-Additionally, while `grunt run` is running, [testacular](http://vojtajina.github.com/testacular/) will be monitoring any changes to the application, and will re-execute the specs as needed.

 ### Specs

 Lineman has a simple test wrapper that runs [Testem](https://github.com/airportyh/testem) with some default configuration: